fmerg/istor/README.txt

 istor
 =====

-`istor` is a bash utility for checking if an IP belongs to a Tor exit node on Debian based systems.
-Comparison is made for speed against the local postgres database of exit nodes established the `tornodes` script of the inside the present repository.
+`istor` is a bash utility for checking if an IP (IPv4) belongs to a Tor exit node on Debian based systems.
+Comparison is made for speed against the local postgres database of exit nodes established with the `tornodes` script of the inside the present repository.

 For details: